 Funding

-Unlike traditional local commercial radio stations, the community radio stations broadcast to smaller areas and they focus on a specific community or on a range of listeners inside their broadcast area which is in the case of Celtic Music Radio.
-The station’s job is to benefit our ‘community of interest’ rather than make a profit.
+Unlike traditional local commercial radio stations, the community radio stations broadcast to smaller areas and they focus on a specific geographic community or a community of interest as Celtic Music Radio does, rather than make a profit.

-A community radio station’s programmes will reflect the needs and interests of its audience.
-But rather than ‘talk at’ its community, the station should become a central part of it.
-This means creating direct links with its listeners, offering training opportunities and making sure that members of the community can take part in how the station is run.
-This is at the core of Celtic Music Radio’s vision of how we operate our service.
+Celtic Music Radio’s aim is to reflect the needs and interests of our audience.
+Our goal is to become a central part of Scotland’s Music Community.
+We are keen to create links with our listeners, musicians, festival and club organisers while offering training opportunities and making sure that members of our community can take part in how the station is run.

 Funding Celtic Music Radio